Coming Soon in Early 2019

 Our Next Retreat Dates

 The next scheduled Wisdom Retreat dates will be posted soon.
+Come back later in December.

 Wrightsville Beach, just outside Wilmington, is located in the southeastern corner of North Carolina, at the eastern end of Interstate 40.

-Our Retreat Leaders
+Our Retreat Leader

 Tom Morris - Host and main presenter at each retreat.